starwit-trainings/activemq-classic-tutorial/activemq-intro.md

 ![JMC](img/JMC-add-queue.png)

 ### HawtIO
+TODO

 ### ActiveMQ, Prometheus, Grafana
 Another way to get insights of a running ActiveMQ instance is by extracting data via a Java agent.
+A pre-configured instance in folder single-jmx is provided, that exposes metrics on port 7878.
+In this example these metrics are collected by Prometheus and visualized with Grafana.
+Setup shall provide a development environment, to explore metrics and visualizations.
+It is not intended to be used in a productive environment.

 Start instance _single-jmx_ like so:
 <table>